ThePythonDev/Ticket-OCR/README.md

 '''ATTENTION'''
 Please keep all files.
-In the feature, we intend to make the application a single binary
+In the feature, we intend to make the application a single binary For releases, please head to the releases tab